MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 1. If it is not already enabled, click on the **Direct Line** channel to enable it.
 1. If it is already enabled, in the Connect to channels table click on the **Edit** link on the Direct Line row.
 1. Scroll down to the App Service Extension Keys section.
-1. Click on the **Show link** to reveal one of the keys, then copy ad save its value.
+1. Click on the **Show** link to reveal one of the keys, then copy and save its value.
 You will use this value in the steps below.

     ![App service extension keys](./media/channels/direct-line-extension-extension-keys.png)

 1. In the Azure portal, locate the **bot app service** resource page.
 1. In the left panel, in the *Application settings* section, click the **Configuration** item.
-1. In the right panel, dd the following new settings:
+1. In the right panel, add the following new settings:

     |Name|Value|
     |---|---|